 Modern Art and Religion

 Modern art draws a clear boundary between religion and art.
+Religion in art is unthinkable.
 Religious contemporary literature is named a pseudo art or non-art in most circles.

 With the emergence of the neo-classical movement in Europe, a debate began about separating art and religion.
 With time, this led to the complete separation of religion and arts in the Modern and Post-Modern era.